Two-way sparsity for time-varying networks, with applications in genomics: Simulation study

 We generate each time-series with $T=8$, $n_t=25$ (constant for all values of $t$), and $p'=10$, adding noise with standard deviations $\tau_i^{-1/2}=\tau^{-1/2}\in\{0.1,0.2,0.3\}$.
 Then, we apply Algorithm \ref{gibbsSampEqs}, and calculate each $\hat{b}^{(i)}_{t,j}$ from the median of the corresponding posterior.
 We infer an edge between nodes $i$ and $j$ if $\hat{b}^{(i)}_{t,j}\neq0$, after thresholding the $\hat{b}^{(i)}_{t,j}$ to remove trivially small values, i.e., if $|\hat{b}^{(i)}_{t,j}|\geq\phi$.
 We generate ROC (receiver-operator characteristic) curves as this threshold $\phi$ is decreased to 0 from $\text{max}|\hat{b}^{(i)}_{t,j}|$ (for $t\in\{1,...,T\}$ and all $j$).
 We generate these curves from the true-positives (TP) and false-positives (FP) which we calculate from the ground-truth network edges $b^{(i)}_{t,j}$ and estimated network edges $\hat{b}^{(i)}_{t,j}$ as follows: We generate an average ROC curve over 1000 repetitions of this procedure, and then calculate an AUC (area under curve) statistic for this average ROC curve.

 We assess the performance of our full model using both sparsity within and sparsity across time, compared with the scenarios when one of these priors is excluded from the model.
 To exclude sparsity across time, we enforce $\rho=0$, and to exclude sparsity within time, we use $\lambda\rightarrow0$: these results are shown in Figure \ref{simDataNullParam}.
 With $\rho=0$, there is no correlation of the model parameters across time, and so we see the effect of inferring the networks separately for each time-point; i.e., sparsity across time is removed: in this case, $\text{AUC}=0.5$ indicates that none of the intended structure in the data is being detected.
 Alternatively, as $\lambda\rightarrow0$, the prior becomes flat or uninformative, and so in this case we see the effect of fitting the model without the sparsity within time.
 We again note that decoupling these types of sparsity is made possible by design with the model structure we propose, unlike alternatives such as Laplace-NEG \citep{shimamura2016bayesian}.
-Then for the full model (which includes the priors to enforce both the sparsity within time and across time), we repeated the simulation for various values of sparsity parameter $\lambda$: Figure \ref{simDataRes} shows the results (with hyperparameter $k=20$, equivalent results with $k=10$ and $k=50$ are shown in Figures \ref{simDataRes10} and \ref{simDataRes50} in supplement C).
+Then for the full model (which includes the priors to enforce both the sparsity within time and across time), we repeated the simulation for various values of sparsity parameter $\lambda$: Figure \ref{simDataRes} shows the results (with hyperparameter $k=20$, equivalent results with $k=10$ and $k=50$ are shown in Figures S10 and S11 in Supplement D).
 When we include the priors for both sparsity within and across time, we can achieve AUC of 0.9 or more, as long as the sparsity parameter $\lambda$ is large enough.
 This result demonstrates that our priors are responsible for good detection of network edges with respect to the ground-truth in these simulated data.

-We also found that these results were not very sensitive to $p'$, the number of predictor variables included in the simulated data.
-Figure \ref{simDataResP5} shows equivalent results to Figure \ref{simDataRes}, except with the number of predictor variables halved to $p'=5$.
+We also found that these results were not very sensitive to $p'$, the number of covariates included in the simulated data.
+Figure S12 shows equivalent results to Figure \ref{simDataRes}, except with the number of covariates halved to $p'=5$.
 In this case we found that the network inference is a bit more accurate, as would be expected with a smaller number of variables to predict; although the difference is minimal as long as the sparsity is great enough.